katavasija/nodemc/README.md

 A server listens to a port for requests and responds with data.

-Servers contains no external dependencies, to start it you need Node.js v8 or higher.
+Server contains no external dependencies, only Node.js v8 or higher.
 Command line is
 ```
 node index.js